How to Set Up Pi-hole v6 with Unbound on Raspberry Pi Using Docker

 Step 1: Disable systemd-resolved

-Pi-hole needs port 53, which is used by systemd-resolved by default:
+Pi-hole needs port 53, which is used by systemd-resolved by default.
+Disable and stop it:

 sudo systemctl disable systemd-resolved